 Lokanga Boutique Hotel is an original Malagasy townhouse which has been furnished throughout with antiques and family souvenirs, inviting guests to journey back to the early twentieth century.
 Lokanga Boutique Hotel offers only 6 comfortable and exclusive rooms, each with breathtaking views over the capital, a desk, a private bathroom, individually styled and decorated with family antiques and full comforts: WIFI, mini-bar, heating during winter.
 After a day in the bustle of Antananarivo, guests can relax on the tea terrace and enjoy the breathtaking view out over the old city centre.

-Because Madagascar was indeed on the Route to India, the smallest of the rooms, gets its name from its saffron and spicy colours, its cast-iron bed, its ancient Indian cupboard and its African framing.
+The West Indies Room gets its name from its saffron and spicy colours because Madagascar was indeed on the route to India.
+It features a cast-iron bed, an ancient Indian cupboard and African framing.
 It has direct access to the terrace, overlooking the city.
 The tadelakt bathroom has a shower.

 Madagascar is the ultimate primate destination, but also renowned for its pristine beaches, this location embraces both.

 (Antananarivo, Bekopaka, Morondava)

 This Madagascar adventure explores the boundaries of Tsingy de Bemaraha National Park and the renowned Alley of Baobabs.
 Privately driven vehicles, experienced local guides, and comfortable accommodations will make this unique Malagasy journey special and memorable.